-Participating Providers should submit Claims electronically.
-If electronic Claim submission is not possible, please submit paper Claims to the following address:
+Participating Providers should submit claims electronically.
+If electronic claim submission is not possible, you may submit paper claims to:

-Molina Healthcare of Idaho, Inc. PO Box 22630 Long Beach, CA 90801
+Molina Healthcare of Illinois, Inc. P.O.
+Box 540 Long Beach, CA 90806

-When submitting paper Claims:
+When submitting paper claims:

-- Paper Claim submissions are not considered to be "accepted" until received at the appropriate Claims PO Box; Claims received outside of the designated PO Box will be returned for appropriate submission. - Paper Claims are required to be submitted on original red and white CMS-1500 and CMS-1450 (UB-04) Claim forms. - Paper Claims not submitted on the required forms will be rejected and returned.
-This includes black and white forms, copied forms, and any altering to include Claims with handwriting. - Claims must be typed with either 10 or 12 point Times New Roman font, using black ink. - Link to paper Claims submission guidance from CMS: https://www.cms.gov/Medicare/Billing/ElectronicBillingEDITrans/1500
+- Paper claim submissions are not considered to be "accepted" until received at the appropriate Claims P.O.
+Box; claims received outside of the designated P.O.
+Box will be returned for appropriate submission. - Paper claims must be submitted on original red-and-white CMS-1500 and CMS-1450 (UB-04) claim forms. - Paper claims not submitted on the required forms will be rejected and returned.
+This includes black-and-white forms, copied forms, and any altering to include claims with handwriting. - Claims must be typed with either 10 or 12 point Times New Roman font, using black ink. - Link to paper claims submission guidance from CMS: cms.gov/Medicare/Billing/ElectronicBillingEDITrans/1500